Ray of Light (song): Background and release

-Since 1996, Madonna went through a number of "life-changing experiences" which included giving birth to her daughter Lourdes, gaining interest in Eastern mysticism and Kabbalah, as well as earning the title role on the film adaptation of the musical Evita (1996).
+Since 1996, Madonna went through a number of "life-changing experiences" which included giving birth to her daughter Lourdes Leon, gaining interest in Eastern mysticism and Kabbalah, as well as earning the title role of Eva Perón in the film adaptation of the musical Evita (1996).
 A year later she started working on Ray of Light, her seventh studio album.
 Madonna wrote songs with William Orbit, Patrick Leonard, Rick Nowels and Babyface.
 The album would reflect the singer's changed perspectives about life.
 Author Carol Benson noted that it was a "deeply spiritual dance record", with the crux of it based on Madonna's career, her journey and the many identities she had assumed over the years.
 Motherhood had softened the singer emotionally, which was reflected in the songs.
 She started talking about ideas and used words which implied deep and personal thoughts, rather than the regular dance-floor anthemic tunes she had composed.

-Madonna worked primarily with Orbit after Guy Oseary, Maverick Records's partner, phoned Orbit and suggested that he send some songs to the singer.
+Madonna worked primarily with Orbit after Guy Oseary, Maverick Records' partner, phoned Orbit and suggested that he send some songs to the singer.
 He sent a 13-track digital audio tape (DAT) to Madonna, and "Ray of Light" was among these tracks.
 It is based on the track "Sepheryn" (1971), by English folk music duo Curtiss Maldoon (consisting of Dave Curtiss and Clive Maldoon).
 In 1996, English singer and songwriter Christine Leach, Maldoon's niece, had recorded her version of the track.
 Leach said she had always loved the duo's work and "Sepheryn" was her favorite.
 She worked for a time with Orbit and recorded a demo of "Sepheryn" over a melody on which he was working.
 Leach rewrote the chorus and also removed a few bits from the original composition.
 Orbit included it in the DAT thinking that Leach had written the song.
 After Madonna heard the demo she liked it, and reworked the lyrics to create "Ray of Light".